fonsecag/FFAST/README.md

 Install the following packages:

-`pip install pyside6 pyqtgraph vispy pyopengl qasync scipy sklearn sgdml schnetpack`
+`pip install pyside6==6.4.2 pyqtgraph vispy pyopengl qasync scipy scikit-learn ase torch`

+Support for individual MLFF models are subject to their own installation process!
+For example for sgdml and SchNet:

+`pip install sgdml schnetpack`

 ## Basic usage